-Hull's High Fidelity Wraparound Program is a part of the Calgary Collaborative partnership with Calgary and Area Child and Family Services, McMan Youth, Family and Community Services Association and Enviros.
+Hull’s High Fidelity Wraparound Program is a part of the Calgary Collaborative partnership with Calgary Region Children’s Services, McMan Youth, Family and Community Services Association and Enviros.
 It is a process that supports complex needs youth and families to put together a team of people who help them identify their strengths, meet their needs and reach their goals.
-Referrals are made through Calgary and Area Child and Family Services.
+Referrals are made through Calgary Region Children’s Services.

 Wraparound is guided by ten principles: Family Voice and Choice, Team Based, Natural Supports, Collaboration, Community Based, Culturally Competent, Individualized, Strength Based, Persistence and Outcome-Based.